JasonQiu1/personalwiki/MonkeyStareAtWall.md

 Animals certainly did not evolve to be nearly immobile for the greater part of the day, with all their attention focused on, basically, a wall at a fixed distance.

-If there really are aliens that visited Earth, maybe they would be freaked out since so much of our population is seemingly hypnotized by assorted flat surfaces.
+If aliens ever visit Earth, maybe they would be freaked out since so much of our population is seemingly hypnotized by assorted flat surfaces.

 I don't think this really has to do with or is a big factor in [[OutsourcingIntelligence]], although the way the Internet has evolved and is utilized in our assorted flat surfaces certainly does seem to play a role.